Dietrich Mateschitz: Motorsport

 Red Bull formerly owned more than 60 percent of the Sauber Formula One motor racing team, and was the team's main sponsor.
 However, Red Bull ended its relationship with Sauber at the end of 2001 after the team opted to sign Kimi Räikkönen as one of their drivers for the 2001 season instead of Red Bull protege Enrique Bernoldi.
 In November 2004, Mateschitz bought the failing Jaguar Racing Formula One team from its previous owners, Ford, for $1.
-Mateschitz renamed Jaguard to a full-blown Red Bull Racing team for the following season in 2005, and recruited former Formula-2 driver Christian Horner as team principal while also bringing one of the sport's leading design engineer Adrian Newey on board as the technical director for a salary of $10m.
+Mateschitz renamed Jaguar as Red Bull Racing in the following season in 2005, and recruited former Formula-2 driver Christian Horner as team principal while also bringing one of the sport's leading design engineer Adrian Newey on board as the technical director for a salary of $10m.

 In September 2005, Mateschitz joined forces with his close friend and former Formula One driver, Gerhard Berger, to purchase the Italian-registered Minardi team from its Australian owner Paul Stoddart.
-This team was meant to serve as a junior team to Red Bull Racing and was renamed as Scuderia Toro Rosso (Red Bull Stable) in 2006, AlphaTauri in 2020, and RB (Racing Bulls/Visa Cash App RB) in 2024.
+This team was meant to serve as a junior team to Red Bull Racing and was renamed as Scuderia Toro Rosso (Red Bull Stable) in 2006, Scuderia AlphaTauri in 2020, and Racing Bulls in 2024.

 Sebastian Vettel won four consecutive Formula One championships while driving for Red Bull Racing.